timpending/comp-sci-curriculum/Unit-0/04-binary-ascii-utf8.md

 ### Bonus
 - What's the largest binary number you can write with 5 bits?
 (What about _n_ bits?)
 - Try multiplication/divison (*hint:* It's similar to multiplying decimals)
+- build a javascript function that takes 2 arguments, a number and a base (binary, decimal, etc), and returns a binary representation of that number.
+(But no cheating!
+Do not use parseInt(), toString(), or any other function that solves the conversion for you).

 ## Resources